Mine Tales: Jerome area has one of world's richest copper ore outcroppings

 Arizona's Verde Mining District has historically been one of the richest outcroppings of copper ore in the world, with the United Verde and United Verde Extension Mines producing over $4 billion in recovered metals.

-Electrification of the United States in the late 19th century, followed by World War One, increased demand on copper extraction.
+Electrification of the United States in the late 19th century, followed by World War One, increased demand for copper extraction.

 The massive sulfide deposits of Jerome include pyrite, chalcopyrite and sphalerite in quartz matrix, along with carbonate minerals modified by the supergene process involving descending meteoric waters from the Earth’s surface mixed with the chemical processes and mineral reactions of weathering.